maidsafe/safe_network/ant-peers-acquisition/README.md

 Provides utilities for discovering bootstrap peers on a given system.

-It handles `--peer` arguments across all bins, as well as `SAFE_PEERS` or indeed picking up an initial set of `network-conacts` from a provided, or hard-coded url.
+It handles `--peer` arguments across all bins, as well as `ANT_PEERS` or indeed picking up an initial set of `network-conacts` from a provided, or hard-coded url.